gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 ## Best Practices

 Buttons tend to have visual prominence on any given page or window.
 Primary buttons, buttons that indicate a call to action, are the most prominent.
 Secondary buttons, which indicate less commonly used actions, should be less prominent than primary buttons.
 Buttons always indicate an action and are not to be used for navigation.
-Buttons are placed where a user should expect them, i.e. in close proximity to the other elements that the action affects.
+Buttons are placed where a user should expect them, i.e. in close proximity to the other elements that the action effects.

 ## Size and Padding